newatoms/beta/_private/pitches/stby.md

 ### Goal

-To better understand there vision
+To better understand the vision of STBY

 ### Method

-we show what choices STBY made on accepted projects and the changes they suggested and made
+We show what choices STBY makes when accepting projects.
+Short interview needed.

 ### Outcome